 Under new Government laws (Children and Families Act 2014), young people aged 16-25 have increased rights when it comes to making decisions about their lives.

 Once you are over 16, the law sees you as a “young person”.
 You will have the right to make your own decisions about the support you need.
 This includes:

-- the right to appeal to tribunal about the support you get, and educational placement named in your plan.
+- the right to appeal to a tribunal about the support you get, and the educational placement named in your plan.

 - the right to decide where you want to be educated including 6th forms, colleges, alternative provisions, apprenticeships and training institutions.

 - we will help you to understand your rights, decide what is important to you, and help you understand what is going on.

 - we can attend meetings with you and support you through this meeting.

 - we will treat all the information you give us as confidential, unless you ask us to share the information with someone, or if we feel that information you shared might put you or someone else in danger.

 - if we are not the right people to advise you, we can help you find the right person/organisation to give you support.